 For example, in the key country in the region, South Africa, courts continue to give low priority to copyright infringement cases, and although prosecutors are becoming more active and more cases have proceeded to court, the number of convictions remains low, and penalties remain non-deterrent.
 Piracy rates for the audiovisual industry more than doubled from 2001 to 2004, from 15% to 40%, driven primarily by the growth in imports of optical disc piracy there.
-While this audiovisual piracy rate is low by African standards, this doubling in piracy represents a massive loss of market share to the legitimate industry.
+While this audiovisual piracy rate is low by African standards, this doubling in piracy represents a loss of market share to the legitimate industry.
 To make matters worse, the film piracy situation in other African countries is even more discouraging.
-With respect to software, the Business Software Alliance (BSA) reported in its recent global piracy study that its industry (which includes both U.S. and local publishers of business and consumer software in its study) lost an estimated \$147 million in South Africa in 2003, where the piracy rate was 36%.
+With respect to software, the Business Software Alliance (BSA) reported in its recent global piracy study that its industry (which includes both U.S. and local publishers of business and consumer software in its study) lost an estimated \$196 million in South Africa in 2004, where the piracy rate was 37%.
 11 For the entertainment software industry, much of the pirated product is being distributed through flea markets, kiosks and other informal traders.
-Other than Game Boy entertainment software, which continues to be shipped out of China, virtually all pirated videogame product is being shipped from Malaysia.
-Some entertainment software companies have reported the seizures of infringing entertainment software by Customs has improved, there remain many onerous procedural problems which make it very expensive to sustain an anti-piracy action there.

 Other procedural problems, including the lack of evidentiary presumptions of subsistence and ownership in copyright infringement cases, continue to subject entertainment software copyright owners to overly costly and burdensome procedural hurdles.
 These problems force plaintiffs to spend inordinate amounts of time and resources simply proving subsistence of copyright and ownership, and place South Africa squarely in violation of its TRIPS obligations.
-Whereas in certain other former Commonwealth countries, ownership by the plaintiff is presumed unless proof to the contrary is introduced, in South Africa a mere denial by the defendant shifts the burden to prove ownership to the plaintiff.
-As a result, the defendant in a copyright infringement case can and often does, without any supporting evidence, call into question the subsistence of copyright in a work, as well as the plaintiff's ownership of that copyright.
-In numerous cases, plaintiffs have been forced to defend such unfounded challenges at great expense.
-The lack of presumptions continues to be a major impediment in the ability of right holders to effectively protect their rights in South Africa.
+12